gebv/acc/README.md

 - [ ] Basic future
   - [ ] Added balance_changes + tests
   - [ ] Access to functions.
 For internal methods, external access is not available.
+  - [ ] Prevent editing data in tables - read only.
+Modifing via API

 # Future list
 - [ ] Process each operation and save the executed status in current operation